Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Results Discussion

 \subsection{Setup}

 Due to the limited size of our dataset and the need to ensure generalization across the full distribution, we adopt a leave-one-out approach.
 Specifically, for each fold, the methods are trained on all data except one sample, which is held out for testing.
 This practice is commonly used in related fMRI prediction studies \cite{michelle_thesis, mocarsfmri, mocadepression}.
-The \{FCM, I-ICA, G-ICA, ALFF\} algorithms perform feature extraction by optimizing a convex cost function, and subsequently employ kernel ridge regression (KRR), which is also a convex optimization.
+The FCM, CPM, I-ICA, G-ICA, and ALFF algorithms perform feature extraction by optimizing a convex cost function, and subsequently employ kernel ridge regression (KRR), which is also a convex optimization method.
 Consequently, these methods are run until the optimization process converges.
-In contrast, the deep learning approaches \{TCN, BiLSTM, PatchTST, NeuroMamba\} involve non-convex optimization and are therefore trained for a fixed number of 50 epochs, as further epochs yield minimal improvements in the cost function at this stage for all methods.
-The Adam optimizer is used for training with momentum coefficients ($\beta_1=0, \beta_2=0.95$) meaning it behaves similar to RMSProp.
+In contrast, the deep learning approaches like TCN, BiLSTM, PatchTST, and NeuroMamba involve non-convex optimization and are therefore trained for a fixed number of 50 epochs, as further epochs yield minimal improvements in the cost function at this stage for all methods.
+The Adam optimizer is used for training with momentum coefficients ($\beta_1=0, \beta_2=0.95$) which makes it behave similarly to RMSProp.
 Additionally, gradient clipping is used for the recurrent networks to prevent exploding gradients.
 All relevant hyperparameters for the various methods were determined via cross-validation using a randomly selected training/validation split of $50\%/50\%$, ensuring that the chosen parameters are representative of the overall dataset.
 To promote fair assessment of model generalizability, these parameters remain fixed across all folds and are not re-optimized for each individual fold.
+Further, out of distribution testing is reported in \sref{sec:ood}.